 As a patient advocate, Shyrea’s journey began when her 13-year-old sister found a lump in her breast.
 After a lumpectomy and biopsy, their family thanked God that the mass was benign and for access to world-class health care.
 This sparked Shyrea’s decades-long passion for health equity, to ensure that where a woman lives, doesn't determine if she lives.
 Shyrea’s leadership and contributions to advance cancer patient navigation were recognized by Vice President and Dr. Biden in 2014 and her role in the implementation of the Affordable Care Act was recognized by the White House and the United States Office of Personnel Management in 2015.
 In 2016, she was honored to be selected as a National Minority Quality Forum (NMQF) 40 Under 40 Leaders in Minority Health, awarded by the Congressional Black Caucus Health Braintrust and joined the 2018 NMQF Advisory Board.
-She recently joined the University of California’s California Breast Cancer Research Program (CBCRP) Steering Committee.
+She currently serves on the University of California’s California Breast Cancer Research Program (CBCRP) Steering Committee.

 Shyrea earned her B.S. from The George Washington University and returned to complete her graduate studies in Nonprofit Management.